San Jose State University

 - Machine Learning Project,

 100 points.
-You must send your project proposal to me (via email) by
+You must obtain approval for your project proposal from me (via email) prior to the start of class on

 - Final, 100 points.